nish729/EE541_Final_Project/README.md

 The original dataset was developed by Akash Nagaraj and can be found on [Kaggle](https://www.kaggle.com/datasets/grassknoted/asl-alphabet).
 It is 1.03 GB and consists of 87,000 200x200 RGB training images as well as 29 200x200 RGB testing images.
 The dataset contains 29 classes: ASL letters A-Z, Space, Delete, and Nothing.

 ## Getting Started:
-Simply clone the repository and get the dataset from the above link and install any required libraries.
+Clone the repository and get the dataset from the above link.
 The improved dataset can be provided upon request.